 With CIS, there’s no way to know for sure if you’ll eventually develop MS. You may never have another episode.

-But if it appears that you’re at high risk of developing MS, you have a lot to consider.
+However, if it appears that you’re at high risk of developing MS, you have a lot to consider.

 The next step is to consult with a neurologist experienced in treating CIS and MS. Before making treatment decisions, it might be wise to seek a second opinion.